BARF Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

 - BARF Juicy Combination Recipe

-BARF Juicy Chicken Recipe was selected to represent the others in the line for this review.
+BARF Juicy Chicken Recipe was selected to represent the other products in the line for this review.

 BARF Juicy Chicken Recipe